CMU-CREATE-Lab/chargecar/chargecar.org/README.txt

    java -jar chargecar-motionx-gps-raw-file-converter.jar /path/to/raw.xml

+If executed without an argument, it launches a GUI which allows you to choose a KMZ to convert.

 SpeedCalculator
 ----------------
 Calculates speed over time for a given GPX file using the Spherical Law of Cosines.